 Being situated in the Thar desert region of India, Pushkar experiences extreme variations in temperature.
 The days can be hot while the nights are chilly.
 The best time to visit Pushkar is in the winter months (from October to March) and could be avoided during summers.

 The Pushkar Camel Fair is held every year from Karthik Ekadashi (11th day of the Karthik Month according to Hindu calendar) to Karthik Purnima (full moon night).
 The Full Moon Day (Karthik Purnima) is the main occasion as it is believed that Lord Brahma sprung the Pushkar Lake on this day.
-This year it is being held from 28 October 2017 to 4 November 2017.
+This year it is being held from 20 th November to 28th November, 2023.

 Where To Stay in Pushkar